Table of Contents

 Data usable by Mega

 When using Mega, there are special requirements for EIF and related file content.
-Older versions of the Unity plugin did not integrate these features, so data recorded with those versions cannot be used with Mega.
+Older versions of the Unity plugin did not integrate these features, and data recorded with those versions cannot be used for Mega.

-The following cases can be used with Mega:
+The following situations recorded data can be used for Mega:

-• Data recorded with Unity plugin 4000 or higher
+• Data recorded using Unity plugin 4000 or higher

-• If the data is recorded in Obsolete format, such as file x.eif, the x.eif.json file must exist in the same directory to be used
+• If the data is recorded in Obsolete format, such as file x.eif, the x.eif.json file must exist in the same directory to be usable

-The following cases cannot be used with Mega:
+The following situations recorded data cannot be used for Mega:

-• Data recorded with Unity plugin 4.6 or lower
+• Data recorded using Unity plugin 4.6 or lower

-• Data recorded with native EasyAR Sense without adding the same content as in the Unity plugin
+• Using native EasyAR Sense and not adding the same content as in the Unity plugin

-Additionally, although Mega can work without motion tracking, the running effects are different.
-It is recommended to enable motion tracking when recording EIF files to ensure playback effects meet most usage scenarios.
+Additionally, although Mega can work without motion tracking, the runtime effect is different.
+It is recommended to enable motion tracking when recording EIF files to ensure the playback effect meets most usage scenarios.

 Next steps